Louisiana Tech vs. Old Dominion College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Louisiana Tech's games this season have gone over 52.5 points five of seven times.
+- Louisiana Tech and its opponents have gone over the current 52.5-point total in five of seven games this season.

-- Old Dominion has combined with its opponents to score more than 52.5 points in four of seven games this season.
+- Old Dominion's games have gone over 52.5 points in four of seven chances this season.

-- Saturday's over/under is 2.8 points higher than the combined 49.7 PPG average of the two teams.
+- The two teams combine to average 49.7 points per game, 2.8 less than the over/under in this contest.

 - These two squads surrender a combined 64.4 points per game, 11.9 more than this contest's over/under.

-- The Bulldogs and their opponents have scored an average of 60.7 points per game in 2021, 8.2 more than Saturday's total.
+- Bulldogs games this season feature an average total of 60.7 points, a number 8.2 points higher than Saturday's over/under.

 - The 57.1 PPG average total in Monarchs games this season is 4.6 points more than this game's over/under.